 S. pneumoniae can become resistant to quinolones during monotherapy with these drugs and the large-scale use of the newer fluoroquinolones is therefore a major concern.
-Development of resistance appears to occur specifically in the event of systemic underdosage (as occurred in South East Asia).
-In the USA and Europe the percentage resistance against levofloxacin is practically zero, versus 7-8% in South East Asia.
-There are theoretical arguments for a preference for moxifloxacin on the basis of the high intrinsic activity against pneumococci (due to the elevated anti DNA gyrase and topoisomerase IV activity, the need to acquire 2 mutations before the MIC increases and diminished efflux from the bacterial cell) and its favourable pharmacodynamic characteristics (AUC0-24 /MIC ratio >100, associated with reduced selection of antimicrobial resistance), a favourable MPC (Mutant Prevention Concentration) profile, and good penetration into tissues223-225.
+Development of resistance appears to occur specifically in the event of systemic underdosage.
+There are theoretical arguments for a preference for moxifloxacin on the basis of the high intrinsic activity against pneumococci (due to the elevated anti DNA gyrase and topoisomerase IV activity, the need to acquire 2 mutations before the MIC increases and diminished efflux from the bacterial cell) and its favourable pharmacodynamic characteristics (AUC0-24 /MIC ratio >100, associated with reduced selection of antimicrobial resistance), a favourable MPC (Mutant Prevention Concentration) profile, and good penetration into tissues214-216.
 Moxifloxacin use can prolong the QT interval, which should be considered in patients with underlying cardiac abnormalities or concurrent use of other medication that can prolong the QT interval.
+Potential prolongation of the QT interval should be taken into account.
+With regard to macrolides, because of the unfavourable pharmacodynamics and side-effects of erythromycin i.v. - including prolongation of the QT interval and cytochrome P450 3A4 (CYP3A4) associated drug interactions - the use of erythromycin is no longer recommended.
+Clarithromycin and azitromycin i.v. are not available in the Netherlands.